Victims Of Counterfeit Medicine: How To Seek Redress In Singapore

 5. Collaborate With Healthcare Providers And Organisations

-Healthcare providers and industry organisations can be key in addressing counterfeit products.
-For instance, they can assist in verifying the authenticity of items and provide expert opinions if you need to present evidence for a case.
+Healthcare providers and industry organisations can play a key role in addressing counterfeit products.
+For instance, they can help verify the authenticity of items and provide expert opinions if you need to present evidence in a case.

 6. Raise Awareness To Prevent Future Incidents